-The following principles reflect the values the General Education Taskforce (GET) followed in the development and implementation of TRU's general education model.
+The following principles reflect the values the General Education Taskforce (GET) was guided by during the development of TRU's ILOs.
 The principles were a result of a SOAR (strengths, opportunities, aspirations, results) workshop on March 16, 2018.
-The discussions were centered on the areas in which resources and energy should be directed and focus the strengths and opportunities into meaningful components.
+The SOAR discussions were centered on the areas in which resources and energy should be directed.
 In an uncertain environment with many possible outcomes, the principles orient the model and provide a way to increase capacity while strengthening existing processes.
-Each principle is followed by a description that identifies important considerations in order to foster continued growth and success.